 Tipitaka (Pali Canon) is the collection of doctrine texts taught by the Buddha.
 It is comprised of Vinaya Pitaka, Sutta Pitaka and Abhidhamma.

 Vinaya Pitaka comprises the following: 1.
 Parajika Pali Major Offences 2.
 Pacittiya Pali Minor Offences 3.
 Mahavagga Pali Greater Section 4.
 Cullavagga Pali Lesser Section 5.
 Parivara Pali Summary and Classification of Vinaya

 Sutta Pitaka comprises of the following 5 Nikayas (collections) Digha Nikaya Collection of Long discourses 34 discourses Majjhima Nikaya Collection of Middle length discourses 152 discourses Samyutta Nikaya Collection of Related discourses 7,762 discourses Anguttara Nikaya Collection of Numerical discourses 9,557 discourses Khuddaka Nikaya Minor Collection

 Abhidhamma is the collection of texts in which the doctrinal principles and philosophy presented in the Sutta Pitaka that are reworked and reorganized into a systematic framework that can be applied to an investigation into the nature of mind and matter.
-By WHH Reference: Diploma in Buddhism notes from sis jean lau
+Reference: Diploma in Buddhism notes from sis jean lau